St John's railway station: Market Days

+The "Race"

+For many years trains heading to both Peel and Ramsey were scheduled to depart within minutes of each other, the main lines running parallel for some distance to the west of the level crossing; despite the official timings, it was often the case that one would be held back slightly so that the two could unofficially "race" out of the station to their respective destinations.
+Inevitably, it was the westbound train to Peel which "won" the race, the track being on a downward gradient all the way to the western terminus.
+This is often statically recreated during modern events on a spur known as "Peel East" just west of Douglas Station during the annual Manx Heritage Transport Festival.

 Features

+At one time there was a footbridge, but photographs show passengers still crossing the running lines (the platforms were very shallow) and by 1944 the bridge had been removed.
 From March 1925, the station was the site of the sole turntable on the network.
 It was purchased from the West Clare Railway in Ireland, after that company had been unable to accept delivery from the manufacturers Ransomes & Rapier Ltd of Ipswich.
 It was used to turn carriages to equalise weathering and wheel wear and tear.
 Use for turning of locomotives was not documented, and they usually ran "bunker first" towards Douglas.
 In the earliest years of the railway locomotives were turned to be chimney first towards Douglas if outstationed at Peel, Port Erin or Ramsey, but this practice was abandoned in the early years of the twentieth century.
 The turntable was removed in 1961 and stored at Douglas with the intention of using it to turn the recently acquired diesel railcars.
 This scheme never came to fruition and the turntable was moved to Ballasalla Station in 1974 and scrapped shortly thereafter.
 When the Marquess of Ailsa took over the line in 1967 a display of disused locomotives was created at the station.
 After services ceased in 1968 the carriage shed was used to store surplus rolling stock which was moved back to Douglas for use on the south line as required.
 In 1975 there were two disastrous fires in the shed, and much historic stock was lost.
 After this the site was used for storing rails as the track was dismantled, and cleared by the late 1970s to become a car park.
 There was a gravel siding at one time at the eastern end of the station beyond the Foxdale line overbridge, which used temporary Jubilee rail and operated on 2' 0" gauge independently of the railway, although a siding to access this was installed.

-Today

-A new primary school has been built on the site, opened by Queen Elizabeth II in 2003, but the site remains accessible for a train should the services be reintroduced.
-The station would have to be downsized and/or relocated.